nikpalyi/k8s-notes/minikube-docker-helm.md

-# Deploy Your Programs onto Minikube with Docker and Helm
+# Deploy Apps with Minikube and Helm

 command for local testing an app with docker image , helm